-The new album from Del Thomas is out now so do yourself a favour and get a copy as soon as you can cos it's a cracker!!
+The latest album from Del Thomas is out now so do yourself a favour and get a copy as soon as you can cos it's a cracker!!

 The band - Dougal Speir, Elliotte Fuimaono and Mo Phillips, supplemented by some wonderful vocals from Lynley Christoffersen and Jade Eru - have done an amazing job of turning Del's original rough demos into a stunning and varied album, with songs ranging from straightforward shuffling blues to Americana inspired material all the way to gospel anthems.

 His second album, 'Shifting Sands' was a bit rockier than the first, 'Driving Home Alone', and on 'Changes Coming' the sound is again a mix of heavier blues-rock (Close As You Were and Fault Line) but with several quieter acoustic songs balancing the sonic landscape.